BYD to equip Stingray's karaoke feature in its models sold overseas

 In addition, the two companies have launched a Passenger App that allows passengers to use their mobile devices to view lyrics, control song selection, fast forward, skip ahead, and more, while playing audio through the vehicle's sound system.

-Stingray Karaoke is fast becoming the default value-added service for electric vehicles globally, with the service available in all and VinFast vehicles, and will soon be available in select Audi models, the Canadian company said.
+Stingray Karaoke is fast becoming the default value-added service for electric vehicles globally, with the service available in all Tesla and VinFast vehicles, and will soon be available in select Audi models, the Canadian company said.

 BYD is China's largest NEV company, selling a record 262,161 new energy vehicles (NEVs) in July, according to figures it released earlier this month.